Shotbow/fudawiki-files/hanafuda/games/bakabana.md

 Then, yaku points are calculated, and are taken from each of one's opponents; for this purpose, Kan is subject to the same calculations as the other players.

 ### Dandruff
+In the event that a player has only captured 2 or fewer card points (or 0 points for Kan), the round is invalidated, and normal scoring calculation does not occur.
+Instead, this low-scoring player earns 10 points from each other player, and the next round is played without changing dealers.
+This is referred to in Japanese as ふけ *fuke*, literally "dandruff".

 ### Scoring Example 1
 The Dealer scored 13 card points, Child 1 scored 6, Child 2 scored 7, and Kan scored 2.
 No player achieved a yaku.